 A strong sense of empowerment is another factor that can affect how happy you are within your career.
 Workplace freedom typically leads to increased happiness at work, better critical skills and a greater sense of achievement.
 Planning the next steps on your career path is an excellent way to earn that sense of accomplishment and empowerment.

-How to plan career goals for 2018
+How to plan your career goals

 There are a few simple steps you can follow to properly assess your current position and plan your next career move: